We continue moving forward with our expansion through Asia bringing online booking for train tickets in Japan.

 - Shin-Osaka, serving Osaka

-The Sanyo Shinkansen stretches between Osaka and Fukuoka and provides access to the following stations:
+The Sanyo Shinkansen stretches between Osaka and Fukuoka, providing access to the following stations:

 - Shin-Osaka, serving Osaka